BGforgeNet/fallout2-unlimited-party-mod/readme.txt

 ##Unlimited party mod for Fallout 2

-Version 5
+Version 6

 This mod removes dialogue charisma checks on party join in Fallout 2.

 ###Special notes:
-- **It will ONLY work if you have killap's patch** or restoration pack (or both) installed.
+- **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It does not remove other checks (karma, etc).
 Companions may still refuse to join because of that.
 - It should be **compatible with any other mod** provided that "unlimited party" is installed last.
 It patches files instead of overwriting them.
+- Starting a **new game is not required**.
 - It affects the following companions:
     * Brain bot
     * Cassidy